 Of these properties density is the easiest to understand and control.
 The density (specific gravity or g/cm2) of Brazilian rosewood is approximately 0.77.
 So, if we want to substitute another material, we can either chose another one with the same density (like east Indian rosewood for example, with a specific gravity of 0.70) or simply use more or less of a material with a different density.
 Black cherry for example, has a specific gravity of 0.5, so if we want to make a component out of that, we can make it about 50% thicker to get the weight to be about the same.

 But things get difficult real fast when we also consider matching stiffness, especially where wood is concerned.
 Unlike, say, steel which is equally stiff when bent in any direction, wood has different bending stiffness depending on grain orientation.
 This means it is not all that easy to even describe the stiffness of wood, because it can't be done using one value as for density.
 But we can get at least some idea of relative stiffness using specifications for wood species collected for purposes of using wood as a building material.
 The measure of stiffness is called modulus of elasticity (MOE) and is often presented in units of mega Pascals (MPa).
 Brazilian rosewood has a MOE of about 13,000 MPa, and black cherry has a MOE of about 10,300.
 But here is where the problem associated with trying to duplicate the vibrationally important characteristics of one species becomes apparent.
 As mentioned above, we can match the weight of Brazilian rosewood by making a component out of black cherry that is 50% thicker, because weight is proportional to thickness.
-But, because stiffness varies to the square of the thickness, increasing the thickness by 50% increases the stiffness dramatically.
+But, because stiffness varies to the cube of the thickness, increasing the thickness by 50% increases the stiffness dramatically.

 I'm not going to go into much detail on the effects of damping here.
 The topic is even more complex than stiffness in wood, because it involves another variable, frequency of vibration.
 Damping is difficult to measure in any meaningful way (there are in fact a number of "standard" ways to measure it) except to draw the most general of conclusions.
 We don't even have reliable models of damping for relatively simple vibrating systems such as vibrating strings1 so it makes little sense to consider attempting to model it for any practical purposes when selecting wood species for backs and sides at this time.
 As is the case with a number of luthiers, I will get a general idea of the damping qualities of a piece of wood by tapping it and listening to how long it rings.
 Samples of all of the domestic materials I use for guitar backs and sides will ring as long as samples of typical tropical species, and for some domestic species even longer.